 - Co-trustees or co-personal representatives.
 Before naming multiple people to serve jointly in these roles, it is important to understand the types of issues that can arise.
 Your attorney can help you to understand whether using co-fiduciaries is right for your estate plan.

+When creating an estate plan, there are many disputes between certain groups of people that can arise if your estate plan is not created properly.
 Fortunately, creating your estate plan can be a much easier process when done with the guidance of an experienced professional.
 We are here to help.
 We encourage you to contact us today for more information at (714) 459-5481.